MSGW2018/A6/CONTRIBUTING.md

 ) if you need a more guided solution, or even the [more thorough Codecademy course](https://www.codecademy.com/courses/web-intermediate-en-Bw3bg/0/1
 ).

+### Pull requests during class time

+We will be doing at least one pull request per week during class time, so as to merge the content you have been creating into the `master` branch of the repository.
+To do this (required to do only once per group):

+1. Navigate to the repository front page and make sure your working branch is selected (for example https://github.com/MSGW2018/A6/tree/sample-topic)
+2. Just below the branch selection dropdown, you will see a message that says `This branch is XX commits ahead of master.`, and `Compare` and `Pull request` buttons to its right.
+Click on `Pull request`
+3. In the `pull request` creation page:
+   - Describe your pull request.
+Add a descriptive title, and explain your main modifications in all the commits that will go with this pull request (you can see a summary below the form).
+   - In the `Reviewers` area to the right, add me (@mberasategi) as a reviewer
+   - In the `Milestone` area to the right, select the _Content creation stage_ from the dropdown
+   - Click `Create pull request`

+Once the pull request is created, we will use that page to discuss your modifications and make further changes if needed.
+Once they are approved, we will merge them into the master branch.

 ## Stage 2: revision

 ---